 Is a non-surgical rhinoplasty better than a surgical rhinoplasty?

 There are many variables to consider when deciding whether the non-surgical rhinoplasty is better than surgery.
-It is a personal decision that must be made after considering the cost, risk, downtime, longevity and reversibility of the procedure.
+It is a personal decision that must be made after considering the cost, risk, downtime, longevity and permanency of the procedure.
 A detailed consultation is also critical and always forms part of the decision making process.